Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

     // here you return the 400 and the error message.
 Use a return statement, so that
     // you don't keep going in this function
   }
-  next(e); // all other errors get passed to the error handler }
+  return next(e); // all other errors get passed to the error handler }
 // othewise newUser now contains the new user.
 You can return a 201 and the appropriate
 // object.
 Be sure to also set global.user_id with the id of the user record you just created.